Last Updated on 30/04/2025

 UI/UX designers, content managers, and marketing professionals see the primary reason for the critical importance of website header design.

-• The header should not be overcrowded with too much information on the other side, making it difficult to concentrate.
+- The header should not be overcrowded with too much information on the other side, making concentration difficult.

-• For a small business website, search functionality may be superfluous, but an easily accessible link to the portfolio is critical.
+- Search functionality may be superfluous for a small business website, but an easily accessible link to the portfolio is critical.

 3. Leverage Negative Space

 The genius Claude Debussy famously stated, “Music is the space between the notes.”
-The same is true for scannability; negative space between pieces is what distinguishes a successful layout.
+The same is true for scannability; negative space between pieces distinguishes a successful layout.

 The right amount of negative (white) space surrounding UI components draws attention to the elements themselves.
 It emphasizes the information while still providing enough breathing room to keep the layout from becoming overloaded.